Mayo Clinic’s Invention Theft Strategy

 Mayo’s argument in the Prometheus case, patent claims cover a natural phenomenon and are therefore not patentable, does not pass the laugh test.
 The Prometheus invention is a method of treating Crohn’s disease.
 There is no method of treating Crohn’s disease in nature, other than letting the disease take its natural course.
 Mayo’s defense is clearly an immoral attempt to appropriate the property of the inventor.

-Mayo and the ACLU’s arguments in the Myriad case run the gamut from: patents are monopolies, to the patent office (PTO) actions violated their 1st Amendment free speech rights, to property rights should not stand in the way of science, to the need of public out weighs the property rights of the inventor, and finally to the idea that patent claims to “isolated genes” cover “products” of nature.
+ACLU’s arguments in the Myriad case run the gamut from: patents are monopolies, to the patent office (PTO) actions violated their 1st Amendment free speech rights, to property rights should not stand in the way of science, to the need of public out weighs the property rights of the inventor, and finally to the idea that patent claims to “isolated genes” cover “products” of nature.
 Mayo justification for stealing other people’s property rights is right out of Ayn Rand’s Atlas Shrugged.
 Every looter tries to denigrate patents by claiming they are a monopoly.
 Patents are granted because the inventor created something new that did not exist before.
 This is the basis of all property rights.
 The value of science over property rights is also straight from Atlas Shrugged – the State Science Institute (in the novel) makes exactly the same argument.
 The needs of the public or the poor are the arguments of every dictator from Hitler, to Stalin, to Mao and now includes the Mayo Clinic.
 One argument that was so bizarre that even Ayn Rand could not anticipate it was the free speech claim.
 Nothing in patent law or the regulations say anything about speech.
 Their argument seemed to be that other people’s property rights were interfering with their free speech rights.
 This is a rehash of a Marxist argument, based on the idea that my need for an outlet for my speech means that you have to give me your property to achieve my need.
 It is not surprising to see the ACLU rehashing tired, worn out, and intellectually dishonest socialist arguments, but for Mayo to be associated with them is frightening.

 The only argument the trial court addressed was the idea that claims to “isolated genes” are a product of nature.
 The trial court opinion was 156 pages of rambling nonsense by a senile judge who does not understand patent law.
 Despite this, it is clear to anyone who wants to exercise their reason, genes are not found in isolation in nature.
 Even the argument that they are in isolation during mitosis does not separate them from the cell or from the human body.
 As a result, the nonsense argument that this allows companies to own a part of you is without any foundation.